asbjornenge/chronos-app/README.md

 Timeout : 10000
 ```

 **NB!** Steps are executed in the `api` container.
 It's `alpine` based and contains very few tools.
 However, it does contain the `docker` cli.
-Which means you can run most anything :rocket:
+Which means you can run most anything :rocket: It does not however contain a docker daemon, so be sure to specify `-H tcp://docker-host:port` for the actual execution to take place :+1:

+Other relevant steps to add to the example above could be;

+* Upload to S3
+* Cleanup

 enjoy.